Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Introduction

-The purpose of this article is {\em to tackle his question by employing Clarke's nonsmooth analysis}.
-That is, we will extend the notion of critical points of distance functions on Riemannian manifolds to that of ``singular'' ones of ``arbitrary Lipschitz maps'' between Riemannian ones, and in the absence of singular points, we will show the existence of a family of Ehresmann's fibrations which approximate an arbitrary Lipschitz map between compact manifolds without curvature assumption (our main theorem).
-Moreover we will show the Reeb sphere theorem for Lipschitz functions on closed Riemannian manifolds which corresponds to that for smooth ones \cite{Ree}, \cite{Milnor2}.
+The method of Grove and Shiohama has many applications (see \cite{AbGr}, \cite{G1}, \cite{GP}, \cite{KO}, \cite{KT2010}, and the survey articles \cite{Ch}, \cite{Grove}).
+A natural question to ask is whether it can be extended to general Lipshitz functions.
+The purpose of this article is to tackle this question by employing Clarke's nonsmooth analysis.
+That is, we will extend the notion of critical points of distance functions on Riemannian manifolds to locally Lipschitz maps.
+In the absence of singular points we will show the existence of a family of Ehresmann fibrations which approximate an arbitrary Lipschitz map between compact manifolds without curvature assumption (Theorem \ref{2018_01_04_maintheorem}).
+Moreover we will show the Reeb sphere theorem for Lipschitz functions on closed Riemannian manifolds (Theorem \ref{2019_06_08_thm1.7}) which corresponds to that for smooth ones \cite{Ree}, \cite{Milnor2}.